ddsky/api-league-clients/javascript/docs/TextApi.md

 //headerApiKey.apiKeyPrefix = 'Token';

 let apiInstance = new ApiLeague.TextApi();
-let word = airplanes; // String | The (noun) word for which the singular form should be found. apiInstance.singularizeWord(word, (error, data, response) => {
+let word = "airplanes"; // String | The (noun) word for which the singular form should be found. apiInstance.singularizeWord(word, (error, data, response) => {
   if (error) {
     console.error(error);